ARTICLES

 How to Plant and Grow a Kumquat Tree

 Pick a location with plenty of sun exposure and sufficient soil drainage.
-The kumquat's development and fruit production may be hampered if surrounding higher trees shade it out.
+The kumquat's development and fruit production may be hampered if surrounding taller trees shade it out.
 Additionally, the area needs to be shielded from severe winds.
-Container growth is a fantastic choice if your garden plot is insufficient.
-Kumquats can also be cultivated inside if there is enough light, meaning they can also be grown indoors.
+Container growth is a fantastic choice if your garden plot is limited, and kumquats can also be cultivated indoors where light is sufficient, perfect for anyone creating an indoor edible garden.

 Taking into account the support, depth, and spacing when planting kumquat trees is also important.
 Typically, kumquats are planted as young nursery trees.
 When planting, be sure to leave a kumquat tree at least 5 to 6 feet of space.
 It should be inserted into a hole that is three to five times wider and around the same depth as the root ball.
 Typically, no support structure will be required.